neilvmorrison/api-boilerplate/README.md

 ### Create a Service

 Create a file in the `src/services` directory following the convention `myservice.service.ts`.
 It's recommended that we compose this new service with the BaseService class exported from `base.service` which contains basic CRUD operations to get started.
 The `*.service` classes are where the business logic of the application will live.
+The default behavior of the application is to leverage typeorm's [repository](https://typeorm.io/repository-api#repository-api) class in order to interact with the database and manipulate records within it.

 ### Create a Route